• Access

 I recommend you inserting one at the time and then resizing it because if you add them all at the same time, your canvas will be a mess!

-Keep in mind that when you work with images, sometimes they are grouped, and have different colors and sizes.
-So you will need to ungroup them to edit the colors and size of every little element.
+Keep in mind that when you work with images, sometimes they are grouped and have different colors and sizes.
+You will need to ungroup them to edit the colors and size of every little element.

 You may also need to alter the proportions to fit them in your sticker sheets.